 How to Research My England, Wales, and Northwestern Europe Ancestry?

 The best way to find out exactly how you got your England, Wales, and Northwestern Europe DNA is by building a family tree.
-It would be so amazing if our DNA test could just go ahead and tell us this information, but it’s not possible.
+It would be so amazing if our DNA test could just go ahead and tell us this information, but this is still not possible.

 Most people know, or have access to people who know, much more about their family tree than they think they do.
 By talking with your older relatives, like parents, aunts, uncles, grandparents, and even older cousins, you will be able to get enough clues to get a good start on your family tree.